ehrenbentz/LASERcoder/README.md

 ## Quick Start

-1. **Launch LASERcoder** and select an output directory: This is your project's working directory.
+1. **Launch LASERcoder** you will see the main directory and file selection menu.
+2. **Select an Output Directory:**.
+This is your project's working directory.
 All annotations, keys, session files, and summaries for a project live here (see [Where your data goes](#where-your-data-goes)).
-2. **Select a video directory** and choose the video to annotate.
+3. **Select a Video Directory:** and choose the video to annotate.
 Colored dots show which videos are already in progress or complete.
-3. **Create or load an event key.** Define your events with names, keyboard shortcuts, and types (Point or State), and assign mutually exclusive groups as needed.
+4. **Create or load an Event Key:** Define your events with names, keyboard shortcuts, and types (Point or State), and assign mutually exclusive groups as needed.
 Optionally load a subject key to score multiple individuals.
-4. **Annotate.** Press an event's shortcut key (or click its button) as the video plays.
+5. **Annotate:** Start the video.
+Press an event's shortcut key or click its button as the video plays.
 For state events, press once to start and again to end.
-Everything is saved as you go.
+Everything is saved in real time.
-5. **Press `Escape`** to return to the file selection screen — your position is remembered.
-From there, mark videos complete, visualize timelines, and **generate summary statistics** for one video or the whole experiment.
+6. **Press `Escape`** to return to the file selection screen.
+Your coding progress is remembered for each video, so next time the video is opened, you will resume coding right where you left off.
+7. **Summary statistics and Combined Annotations:** Generate a Combined Annotation file for a whole experiment.
+This file is pre-formatted for input in downstream statistical analyses.

 ## Keyboard Controls